sciphie/research/_pages/about.md

 Thank you for visiting.
 Please feel free to browse through my publications, talks, and ongoing projects.
 Don't hesitate to reach out to me for any inquiries or collaborations! :)

-Find further up-to-date resources at linktr.ee/sciphie
+Find further up-to-date resources at <a href="https://linktr.ee/sciphie">linktr.ee/sciphie </a>